How to Take a Break from Alcohol (Without Overthinking It)

 How do I take a break from alcohol without overthinking it?

 Start with a clear decision and a simple structure.
-Pick a start date, replace your evening drinking ritual, and focus on getting through the first few nights without negotiating with yourself.
-You don’t need a long-term plan—just a short reset.
+Pick a start date (just do it!), replace your evening drinking ritual, and focus on getting through the first few nights without negotiating with yourself.
+You don’t need a long-term plan-when those thoughts pop up, gently remind yourself thats not the goal—just a short reset.

 Is taking a break from alcohol better than quitting forever?